amandeepmittal/amanhimself.dev/content/posts/show-hide-password-in-react-native-using-custom-hook.md

 };
 ```

 Next, add a method called `handlePasswordVisibility` that will allow the app user to toggle the password field's visibility between shown and hidden state.

-Lastly, do not forget to return all the variables and the handler method.
+Do not forget to return all the variables and the handler method.

 ```js
 export const useTogglePasswordVisibility = () => {